What is GPT-4?

 However, smaller models have proven that companies don’t have to go as large to get excellent results.

 Smaller models are much better at doing few-shot learning, where a model can classify and learn from a limited amount of data.

-Regarding GPT-4, we’ll have to wait and see what the final model looks like in this regard, but it might be safe to say that the company has learned from the successful elements of such models.
+However, it might be safe to say that the company has learned from the successful elements of such models.

 One crucial aspect that people tend to forget when discussing AI models is the balance between accuracy and cost.

 More extensive models take an incredible amount of time, money, and resources to train, as computing resources that need to be put into preparing these larger models are immense.

 However, the results are usually not much better than those of smaller models that can use the provided data to improve.

 For example, GPT-3 was only trained once on a dataset, and while some errors were made, the model could still generate human-like text.

 Seeking optimal models rather than the largest ones will likely be the way forward with artificial intelligence.